David B. Sykes, M.D., Ph.D.

 Harvard Medical School

-The Sykes Lab is focused on understanding myeloid development, and how this process goes awry in the setting of infection or malignancy.
-Our goal is to develop new treatments for patients with blood disorders, both benign (e.g. neutropenia), and malignant (e.g. leukemia).
+The Sykes lab aims to develop new treatments for patients with blood disorders, both benign (e.g. neutropenia), and malignant (e.g. leukemia).

-We are particularly interested in projects with a therapeutic relevance.
+We are particularly interested in projects that stem from patient encounters and projects with direct therapeutic relevance.

 David sees patients in clinic on Fridays and spends four 1-week blocks as inpatient attending on the Hematology consult service.
 He loves to teach hematology to the residents and fellows, as well as spend time at the microscope going over peripheral blood smears.